build3r/TodayILearned/stoic_lessons/lessons_2021.md

 214. Sep 28: You hold the trump card to decide what an external events means to you.
 215. Sep 29: If you take it to bare minimum, your actual needs are very small.
 So there aren't many events which can ruin you completely.
 216. Sep 30: Though you are physical state might be victimized, remember with philosophical training your mind is a impenetrable fortress, which can never be conquered but only surrendered.
+217. Oct 01: Don't worry about the circumstances.
+As the at lamp burns until the end you stick with your virtues until the end no matter the external conditions.
+218. Oct 02: Invest time and resources in yourself too, because in time of volatility and disaster this will be most immune asset.
+219. Oct 03: Everything is interconnected.
+What is good for an individual might not always be good for the whole.
+So keep in mind if the community is happy then individuals can be happy too.
+220. Oct 04: “That which doesn’t harm the community can’t harm the individual.”
+Marcus Aurelius.
+The deeds which are good for the whole will eventually be good for individuals.